Xcode 11 adds support for the Swift Package Manager. Here’s my quick guide to creating Swift packages with Xcode.

 You version the package by tagging it in source control.
 In the Xcode source control navigator, right-click on the top-level package and choose

-Tag "master"....
+Tag "main"....
 Use semantic versioning to add a version number to the current commit:

 Push the tag to the remote repository,